bhirsch/oo_features/video_nominee/README.txt

 - Video name immediately follows the text: "@onlineoscars nomination:"

 video category:
-- Video categories immediately follow the text: "Categories: #one #two #etc."
+- Video categories must...
+--- immediately follow the text: "categories:"
+--- be preceded by a space, e.g. "categories: #one #two #etc."
+--- end with a period, e.g. "categories: #one #two #three."
+@todo make this less fragile.
+For example, this wouldn't work:
+ "...blah blah blah.categories:#one, #two,#three."